 1. Western Horseback Riding Lessons (Helmets Provided)

-- Riding Lesson: mounting, balance, coordination, and control of the horse
+- Riding Lesson: learning the art of mounting, balance, coordination, and control of the horse

-- Horse care: grooming, feeding, and performing general upkeep and care of our horses
+- Horse care: properly grooming, feeding, and performing general upkeep and care of our horses

 - Fundamentals: teaching safety precautions, language of Equus, and trail riding etiquette

 7. Blackberry and blueberry picking (seasonal)